kalngyk/palsgraph/README.md

 Assume that we have the pairwise similarities of a list of entities in a matrix called `weight_matrix`, with the labels of the entities in a list called `labels`, where `labels` is sorted according to the entities' indices in `weight_matrix`.

 The following constructs a NetworkX graph from `weight_matrix` and `labels`.
-A label-less graph is created if `labels=None`.
+A label-less graph is created if `labels=None`, in which case vertices are identified by their indices.
 Disconnected vertices (vertices that are not connected to any other vertex) will not be shown if `show_singletons=False`.

 ```Python
 import palsgraph